Hong Kong: A Tailor’s StoryWritten by Christy C

 Meet the brothers behind one of Hong Kong’s most legendary and longstanding bespoke tailors, as they talk through their beginnings as a small gift shop in 1974 to their work now as one of the last stalwarts of their trade.

 Once a city as famous around the world for its tailors as it was for its dumplings and ferries, Hong Kong’s fashion credentials have changed almost beyond recognition over the last 40 years.
 There are some outfits, however, that stand the test of time.
 Chief among them is Yuen’s Tailors, a family business established by two brothers in 1974 next to the city’s Shek Kong Barracks.
-Still leading lights in bespoke tailoring today, Bonny and Johnny Yuen have been making Savile Row-worthy suits for over 30 years.
+Still leading lights in bespoke tailoring today from their homely shop five minutes away from the Hive Central, Bonny and Johnny Yuen have been making Savile Row-worthy suits for over 30 years.
 They sat down to tell us why, sometimes, the old way works best, and how they plan to save their craft for the future.

 Recently relocated to one of Hong Kong’s hottest retail spots in the newly restored Central Police Station compound Tai Kwun, Yuen’s Tailor is still an unpretentious store packed with old-world charm.
 White walls lined with framed pictures of the brothers and their customers surround neat stacks of fabric and racks of unfinished suits.
 And, in the middle, stands Bonny, sleeves-rolled-up, measuring tape around his neck, skillfully snipping away at a piece of dark blue cloth with his scissors.